1) Ignazio ‘John’ Matacia

 6) Antoinette Matacia

-ANTOINETTE ‘ANN’ MATACIA was born February 09, 1909 in Charlottesville, VA, and died April 1970 in Atlantic City, NJ.
-She married CHARLES JOHN ‘CHOLLY’ LEHRER 1930 in Charlottesville, VA, son of JOSEPH LEHRER and MARY BLOOMER.
+ANTOINETTE ‘ANN’ LENORA MATACIA was born February 09, 1909 in Charlottesville, VA, and died April 1970 in Atlantic City, NJ.
+She married CHARLES JOHN ‘CHOLLY’ LEHRER on December 10, 1931 in Charlottesville, VA, son of JOSEPH LEHRER and MARY BLOOMER.
 Cholly was born June 26, 1903 in Atlantic City, NJ, and died there on December 30, 1968.
 Ann and Cholly are buried next to one another in the Lehrer-Bloomer family plot at Mt.
 Calvary Cemetery in Pleasantville, NJ.

 The two children of ANTOINETTE MATACIA and CHARLES JOHN LEHRER: